vuittont60/shardeum-docs/docs/smart-contracts/tokens/erc-20.md

 ## Create and Deploy your ERC-20 Token using Remix

-This step-by-step tutorial will teach you how to create and deploy an ERC-20 token on the Shardeum Liberty network.
+This step-by-step tutorial will teach you how to create and deploy an ERC-20 token on the Shardeum Sphinx network.
 We will use [Metamask](https://metamask.io/) and [Remix IDE](https://remix.ethereum.org/) for this tutorial.

 ## Add Shardeum Network to Metamask/Claim Token